 When this happens, it’s not uncommon for the appraised value of the home to be less than the selling price.
-Since appraisals look at past homes sold, and don’t account for future price, appraisals will often come in lower than the selling price.
+Since appraisals look at past homes sold and don’t account for future prices, appraisals will often come in lower than the selling price.

 It would be like pricing a tank of gas based on what you paid for it yesterday rather than today’s market conditions.